tyayers/openapi-specgen/README.md

 go get github.com/tyayers/openapigen/openapigenlib
 ```

-Then you can generate OpenAPI specs in your code by calling:
+Then generate an OpenAPI spec in your code by calling:

 ```
 spec := openapigenlib.GenerateSpec("https://jsonplaceholder.typicode.com/todos")